Xrainer101/Social-Media-System-CS151-Spring-2025/README.md

 * Steven: created Moderator and Group classes, Forum functionality for Group, wrote the README and made the UML diagram, Design
 * Saivardan Mamidi: Forum (linking stuff from other classes), general functionality (adding friends, posts), abstract class for posts and messages.
 * Hetav Vyas: Private messaging, Design
-* Isaac Kim: Created Interfaces, worked on impementing interfaces to different classes, Design
+* Isaac Kim: Created Interfaces, worked on implementing interfaces to different classes, Design